 The objective is to form an image or text character on a standard waterfall display at the receive end.
 A short tone burst will produce a ‘dot’ on a waterfall so all that is required to form a pixelated image or character in the waterfall is lots of short tone bursts applied either in sequence or in combination spanning a set of closely spaced frequencies.
-The more closely spaced frequencies used the higher the resolution.
+The more closely spaced frequencies used, the higher the resolution.

 A right to left horizontal scrolled waterfall is best for text and images (Spectran and Argo) The more common vertically scrolling waterfall displays work fine for images but are awkward for text.

-MT Hell is a true fuzzy mode, there are no preset speeds or tone spacing’s, The receive end is manually adjusted to match and resolve the incoming images/text characters using the speed, span, RBW and brightness controls of the waterfall display – rather like tuning into and SSB signal but with four ‘knobs’.
+MT Hell is a true fuzzy mode, there are no preset speeds or tone spacing’s, The receive end is manually adjusted to match and resolve the incoming images/text characters using the speed, span, RBW and brightness controls of the waterfall display – rather like tuning into an SSB signal but with four ‘knobs’.
 This can take a bit of practice especially if the signal is being sent slowly.

 Alternatively, the Bandwidth and speed of the transmission may be adjusted to match known waterfall settings (eg. for Web SDR’s or QRSS frame grabbers).

 Sensitivity – MT Hell is a good weak signal mode with a similar sensitivity to CW (the original fuzzy mode) when sent at similar speeds (wpm), additionally, being a visual mode it may be slowed as much as required for even greater sensitivity.

 How is Multi-tone Hell generated ?